 A histogram is a chart that shows the frequency distribution of a set of values.
 The frequency distribution of these values are arranged into specified ranges known as bins.

 Examples of using a histogram include grouping performance scores into ranges, grouping values into ranges of years, or survey responses grouped into age brackets.
 A histogram is a type of data visualization.
-You can learn all about what data visualization is in this guide, and see some data visualization examples here.

 2. How is a histogram different to a column chart?